+The objectives of our compensation program are to attract, motivate, retain, and reward our executive officers by relating compensation to performance and making our compensation package competitive and cost-effective.
 We pay our executive officers based on business performance and individual performance, and, in setting compensation levels, we take into consideration our past practices, our current and anticipated future needs, and the relative skills and experience of each individual executive officer.
-Under our compensation philosophy, which we discuss in the Compensation Discussion and Analysis, a named executive officer's total compensation will vary based on our overall performance and the particular named executive officer's personal performance and contribution to our overall results.
-We believe that the compensation program we follow helps us achieve our principal compensation objectives of relating compensation to performance and making our compensation package competitive and cost-effective.
+The Compensation Discussion and Analysis section starting on page 18 of this proxy statement provides a more detailed discussion of our executive compensation program.
+We believe that the compensation program we follow helps us achieve our principal compensation objectives.